List of the Best Pasta in Sydney NSW

 Those looking for a more casual version of Totti’s might want to try Bert’s Bistro.
 Serving seafood-driven cuisine, it’s more casual than the northern beaches’ fine diner.

-READ Best Hot Chocolate in Sydney
+READ Best Dessert in Sydney

 Totti’s will also be opening a restaurant in Victoria.
 The brand will feature local seafood and produce, and will feature pastas, antipasti and signature dishes.